mirza-anas18/web-dev/Tic Tac Toe/README.md

 2. Players take turns — Player O always goes first.
 3. The game will announce the winner or a draw once a condition is met.

-You can play the game here: [Live Demo](https://mirza-anas18.github.io/web-dev/tic-tac-toe/)
+You can play the game here:  https://mirza-anas18.github.io/web-dev/Tic Tac Toe